Everything you need to know about cashflow

 Example of a mini sales forecast

-Steve is an illustrator who’s looking to create his cashflow forecast.
-He’s looking at his expected sales for the year ahead.
+Imagine you’re an illustrator who’s looking to create a cashflow forecast for your business, which is called Inkredulous.
+You’re looking at your expected sales for the year ahead.

-Steve works closely with an author, Rob, who plans to write a new book early next year.
-Steve expects to provide illustrations for this new book.
+• You provide illustrations for an author, Rob, who plans to write a new book early next year.

-Steve carries out ad-hoc work illustrating greetings cards and would like to expand this side of his business.
-This work was particularly lucrative in the run-up to Christmas.
+• You also carry out ad-hoc work illustrating greetings cards and would like to expand this side of your business.

 • If you sell goods then you’re likely to have costs of sales (e.g. for raw materials).
 You can adjust your figures to allow for stock you held at the start and end of each month and then add a row for gross profit.

-• Remember to include any day-to-day running costs other than cost of sales, such as your overheads.
+• Remember to include any day-to-day running costs other than cost of sales; these costs are also known as overheads.
 You can then work out your business’s net profit.

-• Keep in mind that you should only include your business’s day-to-day running costs in your mini profit and loss forecast.
-You shouldn’t include one-off costs, such as buying a new computer.
+• Keep in mind that you should only include your business’s day-to-day running costs in your mini profit-and-loss forecast.
+You shouldn’t include one-off costs to buy new equipment, such as buying a new computer.

 • Don’t forget to include costs for stationery and consumables, such as packaging, printed letterheads, business cards, sticky notes, computer cables and batteries.
 If you’re not sure how much these items will cost, you can take a look at past receipts.